1. What is the difference between granite, marble, Travertine and quartzite?

 Yes.
 We have maps to stone yards in Dallas, Austin, and even Houston.
 Please note that many stones we buy in bulk so to give you a better price.
 Hand selected stones that MTTS normally buys in bulk may be higher in price.
 Also, there is a $75.00 shipping charge for hand selected stones.

 Yes, as a fabricator, we have one of the largest selection of stones in Central Texas.
 We usually have new stones arriving weekly.
-MTTS offers the only covered slab yard in central Texas.
+MTTS offers one of the only covered slab yards in central Texas.

 Yes, we have a large selection of remnants that are available and at a reduced price.

 13. What is the difference between undermount and top mount sinks?

 Undermount or undercounter sinks are mounted underneath the granite with the sides of the granite showing and polished.
 There is an extra labor charge with this type of sink design.
 In addition to hand polishing the edges, we drill out for bolts and troughs underneath your sink and add steel rods for extra support.
 We purchase heavy grade steel clamps and bolt, clamp and caulk your sink underneath the counter top.
 Top mount sinks sit directly on top of the granite.
 There is no additional cost for cutting the hole for these sinks.